Gwybodaeth Modiwlau

 Research skills Students are required to undertake independent research for their essay which will draw upon and enhance skills they have developed in previous modules.
 Further research skills will be developed through class-based discussions and problem-solving exercises and further reading they undertake.

-Subject Specific Skills The module will enable students to practice subject-specific skills which they have developed in years one and two, including techniques for analyzing historical and cultural texts.
-Students will develop their analytical skills through class-based discussions and in their assessed essay and examination.
+Subject Specific Skills The module will enable students to practice subject-specific skills which they have developed in years one and two, including techniques for analysing historical and cultural texts.
+Students will develop their analytical skills through class-based discussions and in their assessed essay and end of module assignment.

 Team work The lectures will include class-based problem-solving exercises and discussions which will provide opportunities for students to develop team-working skills and discuss their thoughts with the class.